Impact of Multiplicity Fluctuations on Entropy Scaling Across System Size: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge support from the US-DOE Nuclear Science Grant No. DE-SC0020633 and the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with the National Center for Supercomputing Applications (NCSA), and which is supported by funds from the University of Illinois at Urbana-Champaign.
+We would also like to thank Anthony Timmins, Guliano Giacalone, and Wilke van der Schee for discussions.
+P.C. and J.N.H. acknowledge support from the US-DOE Nuclear Science Grant No. DE-SC0020633 and the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with the National Center for Supercomputing Applications (NCSA), and which is supported by funds from the University of Illinois at Urbana-Champaign.
+M.S. acknowledges support from a start-up grant from New Mexico State University.